thosgood/this-weeks-finds/markdown/201-250/week230.md

 First I'll say which diagram corresponds to which subgroup of \mathrm{SO}(3).
 Then I'll explain how the correspondence works:

--   The diagram A~n~ corresponds to the group of obvious rotational symmetries of the regular $n$-gon.
+-   The diagram A_n corresponds to the group of obvious rotational symmetries of the regular $n$-gon.
 This group is called the "cyclic group" Z/n.
--   The diagram D~n~ corresponds to the group of rotational symmetries of the regular $n$-gon where you can turn it and also flip it over.
-By sheer coincidence, this group is called the "dihedral group" D~n~.
+-   The diagram D_n corresponds to the group of rotational symmetries of the regular $n$-gon where you can turn it and also flip it over.
+By sheer coincidence, this group is called the "dihedral group" D_n.
     A cosmic stroke of good luck!
 -   The diagram E~6~ corresponds to the group of rotational symmetries of the tetrahedron: the "tetrahedral group".
-This is also the group of even permutations of 4 elements, the "alternating group" A_4 - not to be confused with the A~n~'s we were just talking about.
+This is also the group of even permutations of 4 elements, the "alternating group" A_4 - not to be confused with the A_n's we were just talking about.
 A cosmic stroke of bad luck!
 -   The diagram E~7~ corresponds to the group of rotational symmetries of the octahedron or cube: the "octahedral group".
 This is also